Sankha Chatterjee

-Pandit Sankha Chatterjee (born 1934) is an Indian tabla player.
+Pandit Sankha Chatterjee (1934 – 11 October 2024) was an Indian tabla player.
 He studied under three traditional Tabla Gharana in strict Parampara tradition.

 Early life

 Born into a musical family in Calcutta, India.
 His father was a doctor and musical enthusiast, exposing him to formal tuition early in life under Ustad Maseet Khan of the Farukhabad Gharana of Tabla.
-He Studied under Ustad Maseet Khan, Sankha subsequently learnt from his son Ustad Keramatulla Khan and later from late tabla maestro Ustad Alla Rakha Khan of the Punjab Gharana.
+He studied under Ustad Maseet Khan, Sankha subsequently learnt from his son Ustad Keramatulla Khan and later from late tabla maestro Ustad Alla Rakha Khan of the Punjab Gharana.